Skip to Main Content Skip to Footer Content

 Persons performing wood-destroying organism inspections are required to have a pest control identification card from the state designating them as having received special training to perform WDO inspections.
 Every WDO inspector must carry their State of Florida identification card at all times.

-*Where permitted.
-Contact your local HouseMaster Inspector for a full list of services.
-Each HouseMaster franchise is individually owned and operated.
+*Where permitted, contact your local HouseMaster for a full list of services.
+Each HouseMaster is individually owned and operated.